Cilver: Origins as MeTalkPretty

+Frontwoman Uliana Preotu recounts standing in bread-lines as a child during the waning days of Communist Romania.
+She had fronted the Romanian rock band AcvilA in 2001, playing shows in her hometown of Iași.
+She emigrated from Romania while still in her teens alongside her mother in 2005, arriving in the United States without any fluency in English.
+Preotu started work at McDonald's before ever getting into music.
+Worried that Lyazidi and Kluz (who specifically advertised for a male singer) would reject her due to her gender, Preotu signed her emails to them leading to her audition as "J" (short for Julia, the anglicized version of Uliana she went by) rather than risk dismissal prior to getting her chance to sing for them by revealing her feminine name.
+Preotu lists Gwen Stefani and System of a Down as inspirations.

 MeTalkPretty formed in 2006 by Uliana Preotu (lead vocals), Leon Lyazidi (guitar/keyboards) and James Kluz (drums).
 Nate Meng (bass) joined in 2008.
 Guerin Blask (drums) joined in 2010, and Kevin Coffrin (bass) joined in 2011.
 In 2008, the band gained their first invite to the Vans Warped Tour thanks to winning Sabian's "dream spot" competition, defeating bands such as Stereo Skyline and The Crash Moderns.
 MeTalkPretty subsequently joined the tour in Saskatoon.
 The group would perform on the Warped Tour again in 2009 as well as play at both South by Southwest and the CMJ music conference.
 On Sept 11, 2009, the band won the MTV Video Music Award for Best Breakout Band NYC.
 Shortly thereafter, on October 4, 2009 they began to record their debut record with Noah Shain.
+"Wake Up, Wake Up", a re-recording of the song "Wake Up!", was featured in the soundtrack for NHL 10.
 On February 1, 2010, the band announced via their Facebook page that they signed to Eight O Five Records/Fontana Distribution/Universal Music Group, and have finished their debut record entitled We Are Strangers.

-Frontwoman Uliana Preotu recounts standing in bread-lines as a child during the waning days of Communist Romania.
-She emigrated from Romania while still in her teens alongside her mother in 2005, arriving in the United States without any fluency in English.
-Preotu started work at McDonald's before ever getting into music.
-Worried that Lyazidi and Kluz (who specifically advertised for a male singer) would reject her due to her gender, Preotu signed her emails to them leading to her audition as "J" (short for Julia, the anglicized version of Uliana she went by) rather than risk dismissal prior to getting her chance to sing for them by revealing her feminine name.
-Preotu lists Gwen Stefani and System of a Down as inspirations.
 Preotu has been credited with exuding sexiness to help market her band but her "operatic vocals... brings more than mere sex appeal with her soaring voice that often strikes a balance between threatening and erotic."
 The New York Daily News said her "goth-operatic voice recalls Evanescence’s Amy Lee."
 Leon Lyazidi, also a first-generation immigrant to the United States, said that starting piano at an early age sent him on a musical path despite studying medicine at NYU.
 As both a songwriter and a guitarist, Lyazidi is credited with bringing "a darkness and texture to the music that makes it so much more than radio-ready-rock."

 The band's name may have been inspired by David Sedaris's 2000 book Me Talk Pretty One Day.
 Described in 2008 as "pop rockers," MeTalkPretty counted TV news anchor Katie Couric as a fan.